SALMONPreet/SPH-Simulations-Fluid-and-Astrophysics/README.md

     ├── fluid_tumbler.cpp          # Optional fluid containment simulation
     ├── fluid_tumbler_plotter.py   # Python code for visualisation of fluid_tumbler (to be kept in same directory as fluid_tumbler.cpp)

-├── plots                          # GIFs of density maps at various time steps are provided in "visual" folder ├── academic resources             # various academic resources used for building this project are provided in "resources" folder
+├── visual                         # GIFs of density maps at various time steps are provided in "visual" folder ├── resources                      # various academic resources used for building this project are provided in "resources" folder